Skip to content

 These are compiled inline by the compiler — they are not dispatched as builtins.

-FindAll(Template, Goal, Bag) — collect all instances of Template for which Goal succeeds.
+findall(Template, Goal, Bag) — collect all instances of Template for which Goal succeeds.

 squares(NS, SQS) <- (